 • set bakeDir(arg): void

-• If enabled and bake=true, the light's direction will contribute to directional lightmaps.
+• Sets whether the light's direction will contribute to directional lightmaps.
+The light must be enabled and bake set to true.
 Be aware, that directional lightmap is an approximation and can only hold single direction per pixel.
 Intersecting multiple lights with bakeDir=true may lead to incorrect look of specular/bump-mapping in the area of intersection.
 The error is not always visible though, and highly scene-dependent.

 Parameters